cagilalsac/RMSCTIS/ReadMe.txt

 7.15) Custom conventional routes can be defined in Program.cs of the MVC layer to simplify calling controller actions and improve SEO such as instead of calling https://exampledomain.com/users/create we can call https://exampledomain.com/register.

+7.16) For session usage, in the Program.cs of the MVC layer, Session regions must be added.
+Session lets keeping data in the server memory for different clients temporarily.
+In ASP.NET Core MVC, session data can only be managed in string, int or byte[] types.
+First we add a new model (FavoriteModel) in the Business layer to manage the session data.
+Then we create a controller (FavoritesController) in the MVC layer to get the session data by converting data in JSON format to C# List (deserialize), and to set new data to session by converting data in C# List with newly added item to JSON format (serialize).
+We also create the actions for listing (including view) and removing session data in this controller then finally we add a "Favorite Resources" link in the _Layout view to let application user list and manage session data.